Kat Tretina contributed to this article

 2. Refinance Your Debt

 The next thing we want to do is cut back the interest you currently pay for the debt you already have.
-There are a few ways to do this and you should look into each alternative before choosing one.
+That way, more of your payments will go toward the principal, rather than interest charges.

 3. Pay Off the Most Expensive Debts First

-Now that you’ve done all you can to cut the cost of debt to the rock-bottom level, it’s time to use some fancy footwork to get out of debt faster.
+Now that you’ve done all you can to cut down the interest rates on your loans, it’s time to use some fancy footwork to get out of debt faster.
 The idea is to use as much money as you can to pay down the principal rather than wasting it on interest that only makes your creditors rich.

-You did some of that already in the step above – by refinancing to the lowest rate possible.
-Now we’re going to take this idea to the next level by applying as much money as you can towards your highest existing cost debt and make minimum payments towards all your other debts.
+You did some of that already in the step above by refinancing to the lowest rate possible.
+Now, we’re going to take this idea to the next level by using the debt avalanche method to pay off your loans.

 4. Do the Math